smartcontractkit/foundry-starter-kit-old/README.md

 ## Getting Started

-Click `use this template` on [Github](https://github.com/abigger87/femplate) to create a new repository with this repo as the initial state.
+Click `use this template` on [Github](https://github.com/abigger87/foundry-starter-kit) to create a new repository with this repo as the initial state.

-Run `make rename` to rename all instances of `femplate` with the name of your project/repository.
+Run `make rename` to rename all instances of `foundry-starter-kit` with the name of your project/repository.

 ## Blueprint